Aaron98990/ways-of-the-game/fouls.md

 > Law 12.4 (I re-worded a lot so not an exact quote)

 - [A player kicks an extra ball on the field at the game ball while the ball is in play.
 The restart is a direct free kick from where the balls made contact and a caution for SPA or lack of respect for the game.](https://www.reddit.com/r/soccer/comments/13o1pw4/comert_kicks_another_ball_at_vin%C3%ADcius_to_stop_an/)

-## Other Offenses
-> An indirect free kick is awarded if a player: is guilty of dissent, using offensive, insulting or abusive language and/or action(s) or other verbal offences OR commits any other offence, not mentioned in the Laws, for which play is stopped to caution or send off a player

-Simulation / Attempting to deceive the referee would be an indirect free kick if the offense involves no contact with another person.

 ## Offense outside the field of play